wcchen101/React-practice/README.md

 React practice for Udacity React Nanodegree

 This repository is to show my practice for Udacity React Nanodegree.
-Udacity provides server code for we to start the lab.
+Udacity provides server's code and some front-end starter code for us to start the lab.
-This lab is mainly focus on building React front-end.
+This lab is mainly focus on building contact list part using React tools.

 #Quick view of this page:
 ![Screenshot](preview.png)